dib-lab/dibsi/behavioral-modifications.md

 up to a full day.

-In response to an incident report, the Lead Incident Responders (Titus Brown, Karen Word, Marian Schmidt, and/or Carol Willing) may ask event participants to change rooms and/or leave the event entirely, as well as other behavioral modifications intended to ensure a safe and welcoming envoronment.
+In response to an incident report, the Lead Incident Responders (Titus Brown, Karen Word, Marian Schmidt, Rocio Martinez-Nunez, and/or Carol Willing) may ask event participants to change rooms and/or leave the event entirely, as well as other behavioral modifications intended to ensure a safe and welcoming envoronment.

 In cases of sexual violence and/or sexual harassment, Dr. Word and Dr. Brown